ferranpujolcamins/ferranpujolcamins.github.io/_posts/2021-02-09-Is-the-visitor-pattern-still-relevant.md

 However, this solution is far from perfect.
 It's not totally straightforward (template meta-programming, remember?).
 For example, if you forget to add a lambda for a case, the compiler spits a long error that apparently doesn't have anything to do with a missing case.

-Even though, from my point of view, as of C++17, the answer to the question
+Nonetheless, from my point of view, as of C++17, the answer to the question
 > Is the visitor pattern still relevant?

 is **no**.